Credit Union Student Loans: Options for College

 - Category: Student Loans

-The costs of higher education have risen dramatically in recent years, consequently, it has become even harder for students and families to foot the yearly tuition bill.
+The average cost of college has risen dramatically in recent years, consequently, it has become even harder for students and families to afford yearly tuition bills.
 Most students these days turn to student loans to help pay for some of their educational expenses.

-In fact, 7 out of 10 graduates are now graduating with some form of student loan debt, according to our college debt statistics.
-Student loans have become a necessary tool for most families.
-That being said, not all student loans are created equal.
+In fact, 7 out of 10 graduates are now graduating with some form of student loan debt, according to our student loan debt statistics.
+Student loans have become a necessary option for most families.
+That being said, not all student loans have the same criteria.
 Today, there are plenty of lenders, banks, and credit unions entering the student loan market.
-In this guide we would like to highlight some of the great student loan options offered by credit unions.
-Credit Unions are increasingly starting to offer student loans and student loan refinance.
-We want to make sure that our readers here at LendEDU get the inside scoop on Credit Union educational debt products!

 What is a Credit Union?